What is the Gold Spot Price?

-Make the most of Gold values with Precious Metals IRAs, which are Self-Directed IRAs.
-Just like with regular IRAs, any profits on your Gold investment sales can be tax deferred as long as the proceeds are kept with your reinvestment custodian or transferred to another IRA account.
-When you decide to place the Precious Metal in the IRA, you have a way to further diversify your portfolio and hedge against economic downturn.
+Make the most of your Silver with Precious Metals IRAs, which are Self-Directed IRAs.
+Just like with regular IRAs, any profits on your Silver investment sales can be tax deferred as long as the proceeds are kept with your reinvestment custodian or transferred to another IRA account.

 Some Gold investors would prefer not to house or ship their Precious Metals, so they invest in what is known as a Gold Share with an ETF.
 These shares are unallocated and work directly with a Gold Fund company who then backs up the Gold shares or stocks, and thus takes care of shipping and storage.
 With that, the Gold buyer does not have to worry about holding the tangible asset.
 However, Gold investors who prefer to hold and see their investments do not care for this option.

-Are you ready to sell your Gold coins?
-Atlas offers you the option to sell all of your Precious Metals, easily and fast, all online!
-Sell Gold to us and get a step-by-step process of how to sell your Gold bars, coins and rounds to Atlas Gemstones.
+Are you ready to sell your Gold?
+Atlas Gemstones offers you the option to sell all of your Precious Metals, easily and fast, all online!
+Sell Silver to us and get a step-by-step process of how to sell your Gold bars, coins and rounds to Atlas Gemstones.

 When someone refers to the price of Gold, they are usually referring to the spot price of Gold.
 Gold is considered a commodity and is typically valued by raw weight (in this case the weight of pure metal content).
 Unlike other retail products where the final price of a product is largely defined by branding and marketing, the market price of 1 oz of Gold is determined by many factors including supply and demand, political and economic events, market conditions and currency depreciation.
 The price of Gold changes constantly and is updated by the minute on AtlasGemstones.com.

-Visit AtlasGemstones.com/gold-price to view live Gold prices as well as historical data related to Gold spot price.
+Visit AtlasGemstones.com/gold-price to view live Gold values as well as historical data related to the Gold spot price.
 All prices are updated in real-time.
 View the bid, ask and spot price at any time, on any device.